egandro/computer-setup/README.md

 ### raspberry router
 install raspbian
-put this files in the BOOT partition (vnc and ssh are empty files - no extensions)
+put this files in the BOOT partition (ssh is an empty file - no extensions)
-  - vnc
   - ssh
   - wpa_supplicant.conf